 Gravitee APIM 4.8+ converts any HTTP proxy API into an MCP-compatible server natively.
 Also ships a dedicated gravitee-apim-mcp-server (2 stars, MIT, TypeScript) for natural language gateway management.
 The APIM 4.11 release added MCP analytics dashboards.

-Tyk AI Studio (open-sourced March 2026) generates MCP tools from OpenAPI specs and supports both remote and local MCP servers for secure AI agent access to internal APIs.
+Tyk AI Studio (Community Edition open-sourced March 2026) generates MCP tools from OpenAPI specs, supports both remote and local MCP servers, and adds custom pre/post processing plugins for MCP traffic.
+The Community Edition makes Tyk’s AI governance features freely available for the first time.

 Zuplo auto-generates MCP servers from existing gateway routes — your routes and policies stay in Git while Zuplo keeps the MCP layer in sync.
 Ships a TypeScript SDK (21 stars, MIT) for building custom MCP servers on the Zuplo platform.